 Tools and Platforms That Simplify Cloud Migration Security

 Securing a cloud migration is complex.
 But the right tools can make it manageable.
-You could be automating compliance, or maybe you’re integrating security into CI/CD pipelines.
-The bottom line is that platforms help reduce manual effort and enforce best practices at scale
+You could be automating compliance.
+Or maybe you’re integrating security into CI/CD pipelines.
+The bottom line is that platforms help you reduce manual effort.
+Plus, they enforce best practices at scale.

-Below are key tools and approaches that streamline security throughout the migration lifecycle and beyond.
+Below are key tools and approaches that will streamline security.
+This works through the migration lifecycle and beyond.

 Security Automation with DuploCloud

-DuploCloud offers a low-code platform that automates infrastructure deployment with security and compliance built in.
-Its policy-driven approach ensures that every resource provisioned during a migration is compliant from the start.
+DuploCloud offers an AI platform that automates infrastructure deployment.
+And you’ll get security and compliance built in.
+Our policy-driven approach helps you make sure that your every resource provisioned during a migration is compliant from the start.
 This includes:

 DuploCloud acts as a bridge between DevOps and security.
 Our system enables developers to launch secure environments without needing deep cloud expertise.
-It also continuously scans configurations for drift and enforces compliance policies across the CI/CD pipeline.
+It continuously scans configurations for drift.
+It also enforces compliance policies across the CI/CD pipeline.

 Cloud-Native vs. Third-Party Security Tools

-In contrast, third-party tools (e.g., Wiz, Prisma Cloud, Lacework) provide deeper visibility, cross-platform support, and more robust automation features.
+In contrast, third-party tools (e.g., Wiz, Prisma Cloud, Lacework) provide:

-Of course, the ideal approach often involves a hybrid of both, integrated through a centralized control plane.
+Of course, the ideal approach usually involves a hybrid of both.
+You’ll need to integrate it through a centralized control plane.

 Integrating Security into CI/CD After Migration